 Trigger Point Dry Needling in Valles Mines, MO | Axes Physical Therapy

 Many of our patients come to us after months or even years of pain and mobility issues that just won’t go away, even after extensive treatment.
-At Axes, our qualified and experienced physical and occupational in Valles Mines, MO act as part of your team to design a tailored treatment plan that we’ve seen be successful with our own eyes.
-We’ve dedicated our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that running a fast break, biking through the park, or bending down and picking up your grandkids without feeling any pain.
-Get in touch with a knowledgeable Valles Mines, MO physical therapist online or call the location nearest you.
+At Axes, our licensed and experienced physical and occupational in Valles Mines, MO work with you as a team to design a customized treatment plan with a proven track record of success.
+We’ve devoted our practice to getting the best results for our clients and getting you back to the activities you love most, whether that running a fast break, dominating your local pickleball league, or bending down and picking up your grandkids without feeling any pain.
+Reach out to a professional Valles Mines, MO physical therapist online or call the location most convenient for you.